A Dam good hotel

 Hotel TwentySeven is not just a hotel, says the blurb on its website, it’s a destination, and when you read that you think, yeah right, a load of pretentious twaddle, but then you step through the door and…..you don’t want to leave.

-However, it isn’t the elegance of this turn-of-the-century building or the exquisite, no expense spared décor, or even the presence of said butler that makes the HotelTwentySeven so fabulous because, let’s face it, this is exactly what you’d expect from a five-star deluxe hotel that comes with a high price tag.
+But it isn’t the elegance of this turn-of-the-century building or the exquisite no-expense-spared décor, or even the presence of said butler that makes the HotelTwentySeven so fabulous because, let’s face it, this is exactly what you’d expect from a five-star deluxe hotel that comes with a high price tag.
 What’s so refreshing about this place is the fact that while service at many upscale hotels is as stiff as a starched collar, at HotelTwentySeven, it’s relaxed, friendly and comes with a healthy dose of banter, instead of the sort of sycophantic bowing and scraping that makes me squirm inside.

-But it was the human-touches I loved, such as when we called the butler to request an iron and an ironing board, he took one look at my friend’s silk trousers and returned with a steamer and did the job for her.
+But it was the human-touches I loved, such as when we called the butler to request an iron and an ironing board, he took one look at my friend’s silk trousers, returned with a steamer and did the job for her.

 If you’re looking for a fabulous restaurant nearby, I’d recommend The Duchess, a beautiful Belle Époque-style dining room inside the W Hotel, only a short walk away.
-However, you should ask the TwentySeven to make you a restaurant reservation well in advance as Amsterdam gets really busy, especially at weekends.
+You should ask the TwentySeven to make you a restaurant reservation well in advance as Amsterdam gets really busy, especially at weekends.

 The hotel will also help you plan any and book excursions you fancy.
 We took a private bike tour of Amsterdam, using a company recommended by Hotel TwentySeven, which also offered to make the reservation for us before we arrived.